rotki/rotki/docs/api.rst

    :resjson object result: An object containing the ``"per_account"`` and ``"totals"`` keys as also defined `here <blockchain_balances_result_>`_.
    :statuscode 200: Xpub successfully removed
    :statuscode 400: Provided JSON or data is in some way malformed.
 The accounts to add contained invalid addresses or were an empty list.
-   :statuscode 409: User is not logged in.
-Some error occurred when re-querying the balances after addition.
+   :statuscode 401: User is not logged in.
+   :statuscode 409: Some error occurred when re-querying the balances after addition.
 Check message for details.
    :statuscode 500: Internal rotki error
    :statuscode 502: Error occurred with some external service query such as blockstream/haskoin.
 Check message for details.